zpro11/ZLockCore/README.md

 Find the latest version of the program at: https://github.com/zpro11/ZLockCore/releases For Windows, download the ZLockCore_installer.exe for a standard system-wide installation, or the ZLockCore_executable.zip file.
 (For Linux, use the ZLockCore_executable_LINUX.zip file.)
 For the installer, follow the on-screen instructions.
 For the ZIP, extract its contents to a folder and run the executable binary.

+(The installer was created using software called Inno Setup Compiler.)

 # Running main.py:

 1. **Python 3.8+ required**